ArtiLuca/algorithms-and-puzzles/LeetCode/Best Time Buy Sell Stocks/README.md

 Since we must buy before selling, we can use two local variables `minPrice` and `maxProfit`.
 These are initially set as `minPrice = INT_MAX` and `maxProfit = 0`.

-We then scan the array `prices` and update them whenever we find a lower price to buy, or we find a day to sell on which we obtain a higher profit.
+We then scan the array `prices` and use a **greedy approach** to update them whenever we find a lower price to buy, or we find a day to sell on which we obtain a higher profit.

 #### Pseudocode
 ```cpp